Skip to Main Content

 Helen is an office manager for an accounting firm.
 In her free time, she enjoys gardening and cooking.
 Her father is retired.
 He likes to read and listen to music.
 Both Helen and her father have relatively low-risk lifestyles.

 Helen’s brother works on dangerous construction projects.
 On the weekends, he races off-road vehicles in the mountains.
-His lifestyle has more risks, which means that he will likely pay a higher premium.
+His lifestyle has more risks, which means that he may pay a higher premium.

 How long does life insurance underwriting take?